 You’ve decided to go camping for the first time, now you’re faced with the task of planning a trip and deciding what to pack.
-For your first trip into the woods, it’s better to keep things simple and stick to the basics.
+For your first camping trip, it’s better to keep things simple and stick to the basics.
 You may be compelled to try to get everything from your local outdoor store, that looks nice or useful, but try to resist.
 After you go camping a few times, you’ll figure out what you really need and what’s most important to you.
 Start with the camping essentials, sleeping, eating, relaxing and hygiene and to avoid investing too much money up front, use the tips below to incorporate items from your very own home into your camping experience.

 First things first, you must have a tent, as this is your shelter from the elements.
 Choose something that is durable, easy to setup and large enough for how many people will sleep in it.
 Tents are advertised with the number of people that can sleep in it…if packed in like sardines.
 Be mindful of this.
 A four person tent can sleep two comfortably and still have room for your bags and clothing.
 You may be compelled to choose a tent, just because it’s aﬀordable, but remember that your tent is not only there for you to sleep in, but also to keep the elements and nature out.
-The Gazelle line of tents are ideal because of the easy setup.
-Whether you choose the T3, T4 or T4 Plus, each of the Gazelle tents comes pre-assembled so all you have to do to pop it out…no poles to put together.

 Once you’ve decided on a tent, you need a bed.
 If you’re like most people, you already own an air mattress, so use this instead of trying to buy a sleeping pad that you may never use again.
 If you happen to have a sleeping bag, great, but if you don’t, the great thing about using an air mattress is that you can use sheets and a blanket from home.
 Once you’ve really committed to camping and have the time to research gear, you can upgrade to an oﬃcial sleep system.
 If you do use an air mattress, remember to place something (yoga mat, rug or blanket) between the air mattress and the tent floor for insulation.
 Mother earth will be colder than you think, and the coldness will make the air in the air mattress contract and you may end up the ground by morning, if you don’t insulate under the air mattress.